Low-Dose Naltrexone Specialist

 Bioidentical Hormone Specialist & Functional Medicine located in Golden, CO

 Whether you have an autoimmune disease or you suffer from a chronic pain condition, treatment with low-dose naltrexone may be the answer you need.
-Paul Battle, PA-C, at Remedi Health is an expert in low-dose naltrexone therapy, an innovative medication that triggers your body’s own pain-relieving and inflammation-fighting biochemicals to improve your quality of life.
-If you have questions about low-dose naltrexone or you’d like to learn if it could work for you, schedule an appointment, call one of the offices in Golden, Colorado.
+Shasta Van Sickle, PA-C at Remedi Health is an expert in low-dose naltrexone therapy, an innovative medication that triggers your body’s own pain-relieving and inflammation-fighting biochemicals to improve your quality of life.
+LDN works by neutralizing bad antibodies.
+This is especially important for those with autoimmune antibodies.
+If you have questions about low-dose naltrexone or you’d like to learn if it could work for you, schedule an appointment, call our office in Golden, Colorado.
+720-557-9363

 Low-Dose Naltrexone Q & A